RAK4270 WisDuo Breakout Board Quick Start Guide

 is for illustration purposes only.

-- Next step is to set up Frequency plan, compatible Regional Parameter version, and LoRaWAN class supported.
-Then you can click Join settings.
+- Configure the Frequency plan, compatible Regional Parameter version, and the supported LoRaWAN class.
+Then, click Join settings to continue.

-You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 18.
+You should now be able to see the device on The Things Stack console, as shown in Figure 18.

 -

-The AppEUI, DevEUI, and AppKey are the parameters that you will need to activate your LoRaWAN end device via OTAA.
-The AppKey is hidden by default for security reasons, but you can easily show it by clicking the show button.
-You can also copy the parameters quickly using the copy button.
+The AppEUI, DevEUI, and AppKey are required parameters to activate your LoRaWAN end device using OTAA.
+For security reasons, the AppKey is hidden by default but can be revealed by clicking the Show button.
+You can also quickly copy these parameters using the Copy button.

 -